0xSherlokMo/stateless-distributed-counter/README.md

 # stateless-distributed-counter

 Implement stateless, global, and distributed safe counter that runs against maelstrom. writes into `Stdout` and reads from `Stdin`. any errors are written directly into `Stderr`.

-`read` RPC is always consistant. the design of this counter allow CP (consistency and partioining). it's designed to be highly available but reads are always correct applying Sequential consistency.
+`read` RPC is always consistant. the design of this counter allow CP (consistency and partioining). it's not designed to be highly available.
+But reads are always correct; applying Sequential consistency.

 ##### How to run?